jburn/jburn.github.io/src/content/projects/kyykka-editor.md

 ![Match details](/assets/projects/kyykka-editor/match-details.png)

-With the video and match details loaded, users can then proceed to mark the impact moment of each throw, with Kyykkä editor automatically clipping each throw with pre-determined overridable timers before and after impact that fit 99% of kyykkä players throwing style.
+With the video and match details loaded, the user skims through the match and marks each throw's impact moment using a configurable hotkey.
+For each marker, the editor calculates the clip boundaries using configurable offsets before and after the impact.
+The defaults are tuned to cover the throwing sequence of most players, while individual clips can be adjusted when necessary.

 ![Main editor screen](/assets/projects/kyykka-editor/editor.png)

-Kyykkä editor exports a fully edited, publishable kyykkä video with a title screen, round end screen and a game result screen at the end.
+Kyykkä Editor exports a fully edited, publishable kyykkä video with a title screen, round-end screen and a game-end screen at the end.

 ![Export](/assets/projects/kyykka-editor/export.png)